dotnet/docfx/Documentation/incrementalbuild/advanced_report_dependency.md

 🔧 Advanced: Report Dependency
 =================================

-`DocFX` provides the flexiblity to register customized dependency type and report dependency.
+`DocFX Incremental Build Framework` provides the flexiblity to register customized dependency type and report dependency.
 In this topic, we will go through how to do that.

 *Register Dependency Type*
 ---------------------------